 Where to stay on Maui

-I must say, finding a cheap accommodation wasn’t that easy at all.
-Maybe it was so expensive, because I searched for it only 2 months in advance.
-But I guess, Hawaii is just expensive.
+I must say, finding cheap accommodation wasn’t that easy at all.
+Maybe it was so expensive because I searched for it for only 2 months in advance.
+But I guess Hawaii is just expensive.
 Luckily, I found a nice resort for my boyfriend and me for a reasonable price.
-The Kahana Falls Resort is situated 20 minutes north of Lahaina by car and has a little pool and a waterfall, a small fitness room and a 24-hour-reception.
+The Kahana Falls Resort is situated 20 minutes north of Lahaina by car and has a little pool and a waterfall, a small fitness room, and a 24-hour-reception.
 Tours can be easily booked by the Island Activities desk.
-The woman there also gave us great tips of the area and food recommendations.
+The woman there also gave us great tips about the area and food recommendations.
 Moreover, they have a welcome get-together for new hotel guests on several days.

 The rooms were more like apartments with a little kitchen area.
 That made it possible to store some food in the fridge and cook something (although we always went out for dinner).
 The Kahana Falls Resort also has a barbecue area, where you can grill.
 So no matter how hungry you are, I think you won’t starve at all.

 As you might have noticed, Hawaii is pretty expensive and not a good destination for backpackers.
-But still it’s so diverse in nature, that I can only recommend to everyone to go there and experience it yourself.
-But let’s get to the most important part: how much did we pay for the whole trip, Maui in 5 days?
+But still, it’s so diverse in nature, that I can only recommend to everyone to go there and experience it yourself.
+But let’s get to the most important part: how much did we pay for the whole trip, Maui in a 5-day itinerary?

-The Kahana Falls Resort was about 960$ for the two of us for 5 nights.
+The Kahana Falls Resort was about $960 for the two of us for 5 nights.
 It was one of the cheapest hotels we could find.
-But we were quite happy with our choice, because we had everything we needed.
-For the clean-up we had to pay an extra fee, which wasn’t included in the price we already payed.
-So all in all, it was about 1020$.
+But we were quite happy with our choice because we had everything we needed.
+For the clean-up, we had to pay an extra fee, which wasn’t included in the price we already paid.
+So all in all, it was about $1.020.

-For Uber drives we payed around 100$.
+For Uber drives, we paid around $100.
 We drove with Uber from the airport to our hotel and two times from our resort to Lahaina and back.

 That’s it pretty much.
-As you can see, it was quite of an expensive vacation with a total of 2575$ for two people.
+As you can see, it was quite an expensive vacation with a total of $2.575 for two people.
 So if you plan your trip to one of the beautiful islands of Hawaii, make sure you saved enough money.

-Also, I hope you enjoyed this post and you could get helpful information for your next vacation.
+Also, I hope you enjoyed my Maui 5-day itinerary and you could get helpful information for your next vacation.
 Let me know in the comments below if you have any further questions or if you have already been to Maui.
-I would love to hear your experiences.
+I would love to hear about your experiences.